 Look out for highly efficient brakes.
 E-bikes tend to be heavier than your regular bicycle and can travel at faster speeds as well.
 This would require their brakes to be excellent in safety.
-The two popular types being rim brakes and disc brakes.
-Between the two, disc brakes wins on safety with their better stopping power especially in wet road conditions.
+The two popular types are rim brakes and disc brakes.
+Between the two, disc brakes win on safety with their better stopping power especially in wet road conditions.

 The watts for the motor indicate its power capacity.
-E-Bikes generally have motors with either 250 watts, 350 watts, 400 watts and uncommonly 500 watts.
+E-Bikes generally have motors with either 250 watts, 350 watts, 400 watts, and uncommonly 500 watts.
 If you are a hobby cyclist, doing short commutes, or even bicycling around your neighbourhood stores shopping, a 250-watt motor would suit your biking needs.
-Higher than that are more for longer rides, off-road and mountain biking adventures.
+Higher than that is more for longer rides, off-road, and mountain biking adventures.